Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

 > Do not forget the train is the most important thing in this game.
 If you mine outside the aura, but near the train, you should take extra care to deal with enemies you may spawn.

 >[!CAUTION]
->As a new player, do not drive any train.
-You may have to drive the main train if it is in immediate danger.
-Drive it out of the battlefield north but not more.
-Do not bring it as north as you can.
+>As a new player, do not drive any train and the enemies edge map, likely near many mini-bases.
+When you will be able to, you may have to drive the main train if it is in immediate danger.
+Drive it out of the battlefield but not more.
+Do not bring it as far as you can.

 >[!TIP]
 > If somebody is spamming pings (or doing 2-3), without any messages, it likely means the train is under immediate danger.
 Sometimes, such behavior also means there is a missing pole which prevents lasers from getting power for defense.
 In rare scenarios, biters/spiters are on the loose somewhere which can be a thread for the main train, or for power poles or mini bases.